-The DRA (Developmental Reading Assessment) levels were determined using information in the Developmental Reading Assessment Resource Guide by Joetta Beaver (Celebration Press).
+DRA (Developmental Reading Assessment) and EDL (Evaluación del desarrollo de la lectura) DRA and EDL levels were determined using information in the Developmental Reading Assessment Resource Guide and EDL Resource Guide by Joetta Beaver.

 All level placements may vary and are subject to revision.
+Teachers may adjust the assigned levels in accordance with their own evaluations.